adamtow/cronios/documentation.md

 ###  Use Local Time
 By default, Cronios matches schedules using the local time of the device.
 Disable this to make Cronios use [Coordinated Universal Time](https://en.m.wikipedia.org/wiki/Coordinated_Universal_Time) (UTC) instead.
 Remember your cron jobs will need their expressions modified to support whatever setting you choose.

-<span id="auto-save" class="section-header"></span>
-### Auto Save
-Automatically save changes to a new or existing cron job while in the Edit Cron Job screen.
-Otherwise, you will have to tap on the **Save Changes** menu item.
-This setting is on by default.

 ### Use Cron Expression Editor
 By default, editing a cron job's schedule opens up the **Cron Expression Editor**.
 If you are familiar with entering cron expressions manually, disable this preference.
 In place of the CEE, a standard Ask For Input dialog will appear when editing a cron job's schedule.